 "Having a baby born too early or critically ill is devastating; the medical team care for our babies and parents in this time of need." - Miracle Babies Foundation founder Melinda Cruz

 Parents Kristen Frederick and Nick Bradshaw, along with their little boy Noah, are just some of the families to pop in to Westmead's neonatal intensive care unit (NICU) on Thank U NICU Day.
-The couple are keen to celebrate the incredible staff who helped Noah in the earliest moments of his life.
+The couple were keen to celebrate the incredible staff who helped Noah in the earliest moments of his life.

 "Few new antibiotics are being developed to help solve the rise of antibiotic resistance, so whatever antibiotics are used, they must be used with care." - pharmacist Kristin Xenos